ImreAngelo/OAuth2.1-with-WebAuthn/README.md

 ## OAuth 2.1 Protocol
+Defined in <a href="https://datatracker.ietf.org/doc/html/draft-ietf-oauth-v2-1-13">an active RFC draft</a>, OAuth 2.1 aims to simplify and unifi the many protocols part of the previous OAuth 2.0 standard (various requests for comment, including <a href="https://datatracker.ietf.org/doc/html/rfc6749">RFC6749</a>)

 - [ ] Show sequence diagram of correct flow and explain (this one is old and incorrectly labeled)

 <img align="center" src="./docs/diagrams/webauthn-login.svg" />